Ecwid/ecwid-api-docs/includes/_products.md

 id |  number |  Combination ID
 combinationNumber | number |  Combination # number, which is displayed in the combinations table in Control panel options | Array\<*OptionValue*\> | Set of options that identifies this combination.
-An array of name-value pairs sku | string  | Combination SKU. `null` means the combinations inherits the base product's SKU smallThumbnailUrl | string  | URL of the combination thumbnail resized to fit 80x80 px box. `null` means the combinations inherits the base product's image. *The original uploaded combination image is available in the `originalImageUrl` field.* thumbnailUrl |  string  | URL of the combination thumbnail displayed on the product list pages if the combination is default one.
-Thumbnails size is defined in the store settings and the same as the product thumbnail size. `null` means the combinations inherits the base product's image. *The original uploaded combination image is available in the `originalImageUrl` field.* imageUrl |  string  | URL of the combination image resized to fit 500x500. `null` means the combinations inherits the base product's image. *The original uploaded combination image is available in the `originalImageUrl` field.* originalImageUrl |  string  | URL of the original not resized combination image. `null` means the combinations inherits the base product's image. quantity |  number  | Amount of the combination items in stock. `null` means the combinations inherits the base product's quantity. unlimited | boolean | `true` if the combination has unlimited stock (that is, never runs out) price | number  | Combination price. `null` means the combinations inherits the base product's price. wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of the combination's wholesale price tiers (quantity limit and price). `null` means the combinations inherits the base product's tiered price settings. weight |  number  |  Combination weight in the units defined in store settings. `null` means the combinations inherits the base product's weight. warningLimit | number | The minimum 'warning' amount of the product items in stock for this combination, if set.
-When the combination in stock amount reaches this level, the store administrator gets an email notification. `null` means the combinations inherits the base product's settings.
+An array of name-value pairs sku | string  | Combination SKU.
+Omitted if the combination inherits the base product's SKU smallThumbnailUrl | string  | URL of the combination thumbnail resized to fit 80x80 px box.
+Omitted if the combination inherits the base product's image. *The original uploaded combination image is available in the `originalImageUrl` field.* thumbnailUrl |  string  | URL of the combination thumbnail displayed on the product list pages if the combination is default one.
+Thumbnails size is defined in the store settings and the same as the product thumbnail size.
+Omitted if the combination inherits the base product's image. *The original uploaded combination image is available in the `originalImageUrl` field.* imageUrl |  string  | URL of the combination image resized to fit 500x500.
+Omitted if the combination inherits the base product's image. *The original uploaded combination image is available in the `originalImageUrl` field.* originalImageUrl | string | URL of the original not resized combination image.
+Omitted if the combination inherits the base product's image. quantity | number | Amount of the combination items in stock.
+Omitted if the combination inherits the base product's quantity. unlimited | boolean | `true` if the combination has unlimited stock (that is, never runs out) price | number | Combination price.
+Omitted if the combination inherits the base product's price. wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of the combination's wholesale price tiers (quantity limit and price).
+Omitted if the combination inherits the base product's tiered price settings. weight | number | Combination weight in the units defined in store settings.
+Omitted if the combination inherits the base product's weight. warningLimit | number | The minimum 'warning' amount of the product items in stock for this combination, if set.
+When the combination in stock amount reaches this level, the store administrator gets an email notification.
+Omitted if the combination inherits the base product's settings.

 #### OptionValue